Miltonly/Streets/Hobbs Crescent

 What kinds of homes are on Hobbs Crescent?

-The street is entirely townhouses, mostly with three bedrooms and three bathrooms.
-Units range from 1,100 to 2,000 square feet.
+The street is entirely townhouses, mostly three-bedroom units with 1,500 to 2,000 square feet.
+A few four-bedroom units also appear.

 Which schools serve Hobbs Crescent?

-Public elementary students attend Irma Coulson PS or Tiger Jeet Singh PS, both a five-minute drive away.
-Catholic elementary draws to Our Lady of Fatima CES, also five minutes.
-Secondary catchment is Milton District HS (public) or Bishop P.F.
-Reding CSS (Catholic), both within a five-minute drive.
+Public elementary draws to Irma Coulson Public School or Tiger Jeet Singh Public School; Catholic elementary to Our Lady of Fatima.
+Secondary catchment is Milton District High School or Bishop P.F.
+Reding Catholic Secondary School, all within a five-minute drive.

 How far is Hobbs Crescent from Toronto?